fredgrott/GreenMaterial/README.md

 GreenMaterial
 =============

-GreenMaterial contains a full color Material Design palette and minor workarounds in xml.
+GreenMaterial contains soft forks of Materialize and MaterialValues, my own full color material design palette, and some other regression work-arounds.